 'Growing up with Dad as the local vet meant we didn't have your 'usual' pets.
 Our suburban backyard played home and hospital ward to chickens, cows, koalas, sheep, pelicans and even a penguin that used our swimming pool as his exercise area.'

 The classic 1930s actor and comedian WC Fields famously said that you should ‘never work with children or animals’.
-On the eve of World Animal Day, Marni asks the 'Bondi Vet', Dr Chris Brown, if there might have been any truth to the old joker’s words.
+We ask the famous 'Bondi Vet' Dr Chris Brown if there might have been any truth to the old joker’s words.